alphanome-ai/interview-screening-task/README.md

 Send your submission as compressed ZIP file to rakesh@alphanome.ai and info@alphanome.ai (Please add both the emails).

+The ZIP file must contain the following:
+- Source code for the detector.
+- Deatiled instructions on how to run the detector.

 ---

 If you have any questions, write to rakesh@alphanome.ai and / or info@alphanome.ai